Thailand in December – Weather, Best Places & Tips 2026

 • Rain: Very rare

 This is the cool season up north.
-You’ll get sunny days, blue skies, and crisp mornings.
-Great for hiking, sightseeing, and not sweating your way through a temple tour.
-Bring a light jacket, it gets chilly in the mountains and at night.
-In our first December in Chiang Mai in 2019, we had a couple of chilling 10°C (50°F) mornings.
+You’ll get sunny days, blue skies, and crisp mornings, great for hiking, sightseeing, and not sweating your way through a temple tour.
+Bring a light jacket; it gets genuinely chilly in the mountains and at night.
+In our first December in Chiang Mai in 2019, we had a couple of 10 °C (50 °F) mornings.
 I couldn’t believe that was possible in Thailand.

 A pool with chairs and umbrellas in front of a building.